Healthyhorns Billing Office

 • When you use your health insurance, UHS bills (files a claim with) the health insurance company for the charges incurred at your visit.
 When the insurance company processes that claim, they send the policy holder a statement called an Explanation of Benefits (EOB).
 This is a statement with information about your visit.
 This includes the date, what services were provided (including lab tests), how much insurance paid, and any amount you may be responsible to pay.
 You may contact your health plan directly to see if your Explanation of Benefits can be sent to your address instead of the primary plan holder’s address OR see how detailed the Explanation of Benefits sent are.

-We recommend all students with these insurance plans review the Cost of Services to gauge their out-of-pocket costs.
-Or contact your health insurance for assistance in finding an in-network provider to use instead.
+Additionally, you may contact your health insurance directly for assistance in finding an in-network provider to use instead.

 HMO or EPO (Health Maintenance Organization or Exclusive Provider Organization, a type of insurance that, except in medical emergencies, usually pays for care only when provided by doctors who work for or contract with the HMO or in the case of EPOs, these plans have limited provider network tied to a hospital or group or geographical area.) so these plans typically do not pay for services at UHS.